BrilworksarrowBlogarrowProduct Engineering

 How to Enable Fabric in Your React Native Project

-1. Use the Latest Version of React Native
+1. Update React Native

 npx react-native --version